agilepro/software-craftsmanship/docs/Coding/file-path-manipulation.md

 ## Use the File object when possible

 Whenever possible, use a File object to carry a path around and manipulate.
 If you have a method that is going to manipulate a folder, then the parameter to that method should be a File object, and not a string.
 That allows for easy testing of whether the folder exists, and it helps assure that the path is of the right form.
-It also does not matter whether the string passed in has forward or back slashes, so you don’t need to convert.
+It also does not matter whether the string passed in has forward or back slashes, so you don't need to convert.

 ```java
 File folder = new Folder( givenPath );